jdelacruz9/Threads-and-Scheduling-Assignment/README.txt

 		syntax: python mobile.py <mobile ID> <server address> <server port> (i.e python mobile.py 1 localhost 4017)
 	5) Repeat instruction number 4 until you reach the limit of messages that the server allows

-People that helped me in the process:
+People that helped and discussed issues with me in the process:

 	- Luis Albertorio
 	- José de la Vega

+I used this page to configure the sockets: http://www.binarytides.com/programming-udp-sockets-in-python/